 Jim: Go back and be young again.

-Dave: Well, the dangerous partner profile is a concept - not tall, dark and handsome or blond and blue-eyed or anything like that.
+Dave: Well, the dangerous part in a profile is a concept - not tall, dark and handsome or blonde, blue-eyed or anything like that.
 It’s really built on some deficits or things you bring to your marriage that you might not even be aware of, like family of origin deficits.
 Maybe you were raised by a single mom, or, uh, your dad abandoned the family.
 Or maybe it has to do with your hobbies or interests.
 You’re - there’s an immediate attraction there.
 Or maybe it has to do with things that happened to you as a child that you - it’s this template of a person who seems to meet almost all your needs immediately.
 Immediately.